pboling/railsbling.com/content/month-serializer/intro.md

 ## Month::Serializer - Integer Serialization Plugin for [Month Gem](https://github.com/timcraft/month)

 Allows you to convert [`Month` objects](https://github.com/timcraft/month/blob/master/lib/month.rb) to `Integer`, and vice versa.
-This is useful for serializing Months into other data structures, like `String`, or to pass values in `JSON`, or send as parameters to Resque / Sidekiq jobs (which parameters are [only compatible with simple JSON data types](https://github.com/mperham/sidekiq/wiki/The-Basics#client).
-Neither `Date` or `Month` can serialize properly to Resque/Sidekiq jobs.
+This is useful for serializing Months into other data structures, like `String`, or to pass values in `JSON`, or send as parameters to Resque / Sidekiq jobs (which parameters are [only compatible with simple JSON data types](https://github.com/mperham/sidekiq/wiki/The-Basics#client)).
+Neither `Date` or `Time` can serialize properly to Resque/Sidekiq jobs.

 [![Total Downloads](https://img.shields.io/gem/rt/month-serializer.svg)](https://github.com/pboling/month-serializer)
 [![Downloads Today](https://img.shields.io/gem/rd/month-serializer.svg)](https://github.com/pboling/month-serializer)